haydenki/ytpirate/README.md

 That's all!

 ## Usage
-Create a text file of any name, containing your song names, YouTube video URLs, or YouTube playlist URLs, separated by newlines.
+Create a text file of any name, containing your song names, YouTube video URLs, or ~~YouTube playlist URLs~~ (option for downloading playlists has been temporarily deprecated due to it not working), separated by newlines.

 Example:
 ```